Are You Comfortable, Competent, and Confident

 - Update your knowledge of sexual anatomy.
 Unless you’re either a sex geek or an anatomy geek, there may be some surprises here!

-- Understand sexual function so you can work with dysfunction.
+- Understand sexual function so you can more deeply understand and more effectively work with sexual dysfunction

-- Free downloadable video: Martha provides hard-to-find anatomy information to your clients so you don’t have to memorize.
+- Bonus: Free video download: Martha provides accurate anatomy information to your clients so you don’t have to memorize!

 Module 6: Linear Versus Circular Model of Sex: Indispensable Key to Treating any Sex Issue

-- Pros and cons of self-pleasure as a therapeutic intervention and how to get the benefits without the drawbacks.
+- Discuss the pros and cons of self-pleasure as a therapeutic intervention and how to get the benefits without the drawbacks

 Module 7: Supporting Progress with the Linear Versus Circular Model of Sex: Toolbox

-- How to help with the pitfalls clients will encounter when exploring this material
+- Prepare ahead of time for the pitfalls clients will encounter when exploring this material

-- Learn how the Dual Control Model can free your clients from finger pointing and start a collaborative conversation.
+- Free your clients from finger pointing and help start a collaborative conversation using the Dual Control Model

-- Learn the Developmental Model of Couples Therapy’s Initiator/Inquirer process, a powerful tool for supporting differentiation.
+- Learn the Initiator/Inquirer process from the Developmental Model of Couples Therapy, a powerful strategy for supporting differentiation

 Module 8: Physiology of Arousal: Becoming a Sexual Problem-Solver

-- Understand and share powerful strategies for improving sexual health when clients experience sexual dysfunction.
+- Understand and share powerful strategies for improving sexual health as both prevention and treatment for sexual dysfunction

 Module 9: Desire Discrepancy: Pulling Together your Toolbox and Putting It into Practice

-- Gain confidence helping clients with a wide range of uneven desire presentations.
+- Gain confidence working with a wide range of presentations of uneven desire

 - Identify opportunities for effective psychoeduction and intervention.